 Here are some of the most common reasons.
 Read on to become stronger and finally make this important step.

-Divorce can be a financial burden for many women, and it’s one of the most common reasons why a woman wouldn’t end a marriage.
+Divorce can be a financial burden for many women, and it’s one of the most common reasons a woman wouldn’t end a marriage.

-Law firms and non-profit organizations that are willing to help – you can find them online: for example, explore Survive Divorce’s DIY divorce hub.
+Law firms and non-profit organizations are willing to help – you can find them online: for example, explore Survive Divorce’s DIY divorce hub.

 Kids are also one of the reasons why people don’t end unhappy marriages.
-However, it’s not true that staying together is right for your children – in reality, it’s the other way round.
+However, it’s not true that staying together is right for your children – in reality; it’s the other way round.

-While having a full family is beneficial for the kid’s mental and physical health, it’s even more beneficial for them to have parents who love and respect each other.
+While having a full family benefits the kid’s mental and physical health, it’s even more beneficial for them to have parents who love and respect each other.

 Religion & Common Opinion

-And if you still think that kids’ life after divorce is always difficult – check this infographic provided by SurviveDivorce.
+And if you still think that kids’ life after divorce is always difficult – check this infographic by SurviveDivorce.